 Collaborations in Southern California

 Community partnerships are a powerful way to bridge research and teaching/learning practices.
 I believe strongly in breaking down the walls of the university classroom or K-12 school to create authentic learning experiences as well as to foster venues to share/enact research.
-During the spring 2016 semester, my IES 412: Teaching of Writing K-12 students collaborated with middle school students and their teacher at Yorba Academy for the Arts.
-The outcome of this collaboration was a focused writing project that engaged deep learning, connection to issues meaningful to the learners, and alignment with rigorous learning standards.
-The final versions of these writing projects were made into an anthology of journalistic writing, and the middle school students and their families joined us on campus for a publishing party.
-We had a second annual publishing party in spring 2017 (photos and digital anthology are here, and a write-up of the event can be found here).
-Thanks to the Klein Family Foundation for supporting this project.
+One new partnership I am developing is between the Chapman Integrated Educational Studies program and the TEACH Academy at Century High School in the Santa Ana Unified School District .
+We are excited by the dialogues taking place between Chapman’s future teachers and future-educator high school students.
+Other existing partnerships: during the spring 2016-2018 semesters, my IES 412: Teaching of Writing K-12 students collaborated with middle school students and their teachers at Yorba Academy for the Arts in the Orange Unified School District.
+The outcome of this collaboration are focused writing projects that engaged deep learning, connection to issues meaningful to the learners, and alignment with rigorous learning standards.
+In addition to traditional print and new literacies, we focus on critical media production.
+The final versions of these writing projects were made into an anthology of journalistic writing, and the middle school students and their families join us on campus each spring for a publishing party.
+We had the third annual publishing party in spring 2018 (photos and digital anthology are here, and a write-up of the event can be found here).
+My future teacher students and I have presented on this collaboration twice at the National Council of Teachers of English (in 2016 and 2018).
+Thanks to the Klein Legacy Foundation for supporting this project.

 Other collaborations: I was happy to share my research with youth advocates during the Orange County Human Relations BRIDGES Summer program in July 2017.
 In May 2015, I presented research at the Rise Up for Children, Schools, Community & Family summit at Chapman University.
 At this event fostering dialogue amongst local educators and researchers, I presented recent work on critical and sociocultural literacy practices.
 I also spoke on how I have enacted this work in the past in my roles as a secondary-level educator and literacy coach.

 In November 2014, my colleague Dr. Quaylan Allen and I presented an overview of what has come to be known as the School-to-Prison Pipeline at the macro-, meso-, and micro-levels, and engaged local educators and students in dialogue on ways that we can interrupt these social processes.
 We did this work at the Walk in My Shoes conference, an event held that year at UC Irvine.
-(See an article in Prowl, Chapman’s online magazine, that references our work at this conference.)
 Based on the discussion at this event, we were invited to present similar research and engage in discussion with educators at South Junior High School in Anaheim, CA in January 2015.
 Thanks to the educators in these communities for inviting us to participate in meaningful and dialogical professional development.